capstone-project-cybersecurity/.github/profile/README.md

 <br id="targets">

 ## Targets 🎯
 * Development of a tool that provides agility in the deployment of scaning and pentesting tool.
+[Automate scan repo](https://github.com/capstone-project-cybersecurity/automate-scan)
-* Creation of a automating and containerized environment and that provides the main tools as a DevSecOps professional.
+* Creation of a automating and containerized environment that provides the main tools as a DevSecOps professional.
+[Infra repo](https://github.com/capstone-project-cybersecurity/infra)
-* A DevOps tool for Pentesters.
 <br id="team">

 ## Team 👨‍💻